libbyshoop/runestone/source/classactivities/MakingPictures.rst

 if you have a plain background for the picture.
 To erase a drawn picture, draw a rectangle that is the background color over it.
-To make the blinking take some time, import the `time` module, and use the `sleep` function within it, which acts much like the `wait` function Myro provides, except it is normal Python.
+To make the blinking take some time, import the `time` module, and use the `sleep` function within it.
 See the `drawingWithPauses` function for an example.

 .. sourcecode:: python